 Hi, I’m Chen Hajaj, a faculty member of the Industrial Engineering and Management department at Ariel University.
-I am the head of the Data Science and Artificial Intelligence Research Center, and a member of the Ariel Cyber Innovation Center.
+I also serve as the head of the Data Science and Artificial Intelligence Research Center, and a member of the Ariel Cyber Innovation Center.

 My research activities are in the areas of Game Theory, Machine Learning, and Crowdsourcing.
 Specifically, the focus of my work is on the intersection of game theory and human decision-making (incentive design), and how to detect and robustify the weak-spots of AI methods (adversarial artificial intelligence).

 The methods I develop include theoretical, economical, and computational analysis, in parallel with an algorithm development for implementing such mechanisms in practice.
 On top of that, I conduct an experimental evaluation with human subjects to asses the applicability of my developed methods to real-life scenarios.
 For more information, please see my CV and Google Scholar page.

 I am looking for excellent prospective M.Sc. and Ph.D. students, that are interested in working on fascinating and applicable research problems.
 Interest, challenge, and great benefits are promised.

 Before joining Ariel University, I was a postdoc scholar at Vanderbilt University, hosted by Prof. Yevgeniy Vorobeychik.
 During this time, I was happy to serve as a Data Science fellow at the Data Science Institute of I earned my Ph.D. in Computer Science at Bar-Ilan University where I was lucky to have Prof. David Sarne and Prof. Avinatan Hassidim as my advisors.